at the American Swedish Institute in Minneapolis

 photo by my husband

 My interest in photography started when I was about 12 years old.
 I was traipsing around a beautiful old abandoned school near my home with a friend.
 I had a 35mm film camera with tinkerbell stickers all over it, and I took a picture of a broken leaded window, high in the wall.
 When I got that image developed--boy, I loved it.
-I'm pretty sure I probably thought it was God's Gift to Photographical Arts or something, and I gave a framed copy to my friend's mother for always toting us around on our adventures (I'm pretty sure the only
+I'm pretty sure I probably thought it was the most amazing picture I'd ever take, and I gave a framed copy to my friend's mother for always toting us around on our adventures (I'm pretty sure the only

 copy too-- sigh, my first piece of work probably lost forever to the sands of time...).